Studio Faculty: Amber Bartosh and Matt Celmer

 Yiwen Dai, Indra Prasasto

 How can a recreation center also navigate the realities of climate disasters?
-In the post-hurricane-sandy age, many cities have underlined the need to be resilient.
-Boston is one of these cities who have not only planned, but also started implementing both soft and hard infrastructures that would prepare the city for disaster scenarios such as 100-Year Floods and rising sea levels.
+In the post Hurricane Sandy age, many cities have underlined the need to be resilient.
+Boston is one of these cities who have not only planned, but also started implementing both soft and hard infrastructures that would prepare the city for disaster scenarios such as one hundred year floods and rising sea levels.

 Primal Folies navigates between the playful aspirations of a community recreation center and the realities of climate resiliency.
 We employed a landscape barrier, a mixture of softscapes and playful hardscapes that is driven by the formal quality of the East Boston urban map.
 This barrier condition will be integrated into the East Boston elevated waterfront parks strategies.
 These playful hardscapes, the Primal Folies, then transform into the main structures of the floating buildings, rendered safe from flooding during 100-Year Floods.
 The floating structure presents an opportunity for natural spaces below, around and along the water’s edge.
 Showcasing interactive, playful and educational space both in the building’s underbelly and above.

 The sound and appearance of water thus exist in the internal digital library and co-working space.
 In addition to the building form, water performance generates a dialogue with the playscape through storing and recycling rainwater.
-The distinctions between interior and exterior space become fuzzy, a porous enclosure is created.
+The distinctions between interior and exterior space become fuzzy and a porous enclosure is created.